Slipperboard/firmware/README.md

 ```bash
 make lint
 ```
 The linter returns a non-zero exit code if any issues are detected.
+It searches the `include`, `src`, and `tests` directories so project headers are recognized by cppcheck.

 Generate a coverage report with: